Alan Moore (sports administrator): Sports career

-Moore played a range of sports growing up including soccer for a number of local amateur Dublin clubs including St. Mochta's FC.
-From 1996, he played professionally in Europe, North America and Saudi Arabia.
+Moore played a range of sports growing up including soccer for a number of local amateur clubs in Dublin.
+From 1996, he played semi-professionally in Europe, North America and Saudi Arabia.
 As a boxer, Moore featured for Maynooth University and University College Dublin.

-He moved into sports management and development where he founded Rugby Club Knin in Knin, Croatia.
+He moved into sports management and founded Rugby Club Knin in Knin, Croatia.
 While there, he organised a rugby union exhibition game in March 2007 in which the Croatia national rugby union team played an Irish "touring barbarians" team.
 He has worked with a number of international sports people and teams, including Vitalia Diatchenko and Marta Sirotkina.
 He taught Gaelic football to members of the FC Lokomotiv Moscow youth team in 2016.
 Moore was development officer and director of Maltese Premier League Club Floriana F.C. from 2008 to 2010.

 In 2019, Moore was coach of the Russian Native Ladies Gaelic Football at the Renault GAA World Games.

 Journalism

 He is a sports journalist, and since 2017 has produced and hosted "Capital Sports" on Capital FM in Moscow.
 Former tennis player Ekaterina Bychkova co-hosted with Moore in 2017.

 His 2013 article, 'The Fear of the Known', discussed doping in tennis.

 Moore was quoted in articles in the Sydney Morning Herald and BuzzFeed in which he spoke about match-fixing in tennis.
-He and his work has also appeared on news sources and websites like Off the Ball, Чемпионат (сайт), Sports Daily, RTÉ 2fm, and TRT World.
+He and his work has also appeared on news sources and websites like Off the Ball, Championat.com, Sports Daily, RTÉ 2fm, and TRT World.

 In the buildup to the FIFA World Cup 2018, Moore decried Russia's lack of quality footballers and feared for their chances on Newstalk.
 He used his role as a guest of several "radio and TV shows dedicated to the World Cup" to promote the development of the education system at Russian State Social University (RSSU College).
 In the build up to the 2018 World Cup, he was part of a campaign to prepare visitors to Russia.
 His "Champ Talks" project was taken to the Jewish Museum and Tolerance Center and involved a discussion forum on topics related to sports, education and society.